 - A sole proprietorship is not a corporation; it does not pay corporate taxes, but rather the person who organized the business pays personal income taxes on the profits made.

-- A sole proprietor may do business with a trade name other than his or her legal name.
+- A sole proprietor may do business with a trading name other than his or her legal name.